limitlis/angular-focus-manager/README.md

 ---

-**Angular Focus Manager** allows you to organize your interface to into ***groups*** to have better control over the order in which elements receive focus.
-Focus Manager is built for web applications that have complex UI such as panels, popups, sections, and custom widgets.
-Here are some of the benefits to using Focus Manager:
+**Focus Manager for AngularJS** allows you to have complete control over the order in which elements receive focus.
+Focus Manager provides you with a simple interface and can easily be added to both new and existing projects.
+Focus Manger is designed to handle the fully constructed UIs in modern web applications (panels, popups, widgets, etc.) Here are some additional benefits to using Focus Manager:

 * Simple integration
 * ARIA compatible